NyanPham/xchg-rax-rax/README.md

 The loop adds each digit in base 4, reduces into `rax`:
 - Set `rdx=rax` (preserve the current content in `rax`).
 - Isolate the least siginificant 2 bits (1 digit in base 4) with `and rax, 3`.
-- Shift the next digit into place into place for addition with `shr	rdx, 2`.
+- Shift the next digit into place for addition with `shr rdx, 2`.
-- Add the digit at index 0 into the number, store in `rax`.
+- Add the isolated digit into the shifted content, then stored in `rax`.
 - Repeats untils `rax` is reduced into the range between 0 and 5.

 Exit the loop: